Radix — drop-in Redis replacement on a shard-per-core database

 System requirements

-Linux distributions on x86-64 and ARM are supported.
-The full list of compatible operating systems is on the download page.
+Linux distributions on x86-64.
+The full list of supported operating systems is on the download page.

 What's new in Radix 0.13.0

-Version 0.13.0 broadens Redis-protocol coverage and improves integration with cluster-deployment tooling.
-Details and the full change list are in the release note.
+Version 0.13.0 broadens Redis-protocol coverage and improves cluster-deployment tooling.
+See the release note for details and the full change list.

 Feedback and support